dontic/dontic.github.io/_pages/hireme.md

 ### Engineering
 - Expertise knowledge on all **powertrain components** of an EV, as well as low voltage controllers, sensors and actuators.
 - Strong electrical and mechanical **root cause failure diagnosis** skills - High Voltage battery  and CAN system diagnosis.
+- Great knowledge of CAN networks.
+DBC design.
 - CAD design, finite element & materials analysis.

 ### Coding